ILI promotes the self-determination of people with disabilities

 Article 19 of the UN Convention on the Rights of Persons with Disabilities is about everyone's right to a self-determined life in the community regardless of functionality.
 The project disseminates knowledge of the convention, examines the Swedish laws and the degree of implementation compared to the international commitments that follow from the convention.
 The website is lagensomverktyg.se.
 The project is funded by the Swedish Inheritance Fund for three years and reuses the website from the Law as a Tool project (2016 - 2019) that raised awareness of disability discrimination and legal tools to prevent and redress discrimination.

-Disabled Refugees Welcome (DRW) is developing methods that will improve the conditions for the reception of disabled newcomers in Sweden.
-The project is funded by the Swedish Inheritance Fund for three years from 2017.
+Disabled Refugees Welcome (DRW) has developed methods to improve the conditions for the reception of disabled newcomers in Sweden.
+The project was funded by the Swedish Inheritance Fund for three years from 2017 to 2020.

 Assistanskoll is a busy website providing news, facts and numbers, analysis and advice to assistance users, their families and assistants in the selection of assistance providers.
 Assistanskoll keeps the public up to date with changes in legislation, case law and market developments.